 And, even more, César does not let tradition bind his work.
 Because of this, the man shares a love of a very Californian ideal: melding flavors while simultaneously harnessing the traditional.
 His esquites?
 Charred bits of yellow and white corn are melded with soy and ginger—anything but traditional but certainly a complexity of flavors that make it one of the best corn sides in the city.

-And then there are, for lack of a better term, Mexican A Things.
+As a result, there are, for lack of a better term, Mexican AF Things.
 Like the tostadas.
 Yes, there is a yellow corn tostada.
 And a green one made from cactus, layered with flax seeds.
 But the ones that make you feel like you’re standing at the side of the grill where carne asada is being made for the family in the backyard is the unevenly curled tortilla charred with black stains.

 A blend of traditional and nouveau, Chef CĂ©sar Sánchez’s menu is an ode to mariscos